-- 3.1 The Committee is established as set forth in Article 5 Section 5.1 of the MCG bylaws, Section 41(a) of the MCE Memorandum of Association, and Section 12.3 of the MCNL Articles of Association.
-The Committee shall be appointed by the respective boards of MCG, MCE, and MCNL and shall consist of a minimum of six (6) members, comprised of no less than two (2) members from each of MCG, MCE and MCNL with a preference for three (3) members from each of MCG and MCE and two (2) members from MCNL.
-Members may be directors or non-directors provided that a majority of the Committee members are directors.
-A non-director member of the Committee may vote on recommendations but may not vote on issues involving any delegated authority from the Boards. - 3.2 Each Committee member shall be free of any relationship that would interfere with his or her exercise of independent judgment.
-All Committee members shall be financially literate or become financially literate within the audit period after appointment, and at least one member shall have accounting or related financial management expertise.
-The Committee Chair shall be appointed by the Joint Board Executive Committee (JBEC). - 3.3 Appointments shall be for a one (1) year term.
-In the event the appointing Board fails to provide notice of re-appointment, the Committee members shall be automatically re-appointed until or unless the JBEC or the appointing Board provides notice of their removal or they resign.
-The JBEC may remove any Committee member, including the Chair, by providing written notice to the chairs of each Board of such removal, and the board that had appointed that committee member shall cause such member to be removed and may appoint a successor.

-3.4 To the extent that the Committee is delegated the authority of one, two or all three of the MCG, MCE or MCNL Boards, only the members of the Committee who are also directors of the respective Board shall have the authority to vote on matters as to which authority has been granted.
-Except in unique circumstances as agreed by the Chair of the Committee, no member of the Committee may be a member of the Joint Finance Committee.
+The Committee is established as set forth in Article 5 Section 5.1 of the MCG bylaws and Section 41(a) of the MCE Memorandum of Association.
+The Committee shall be appointed by the respective boards of MCG and MCE and consist of five (5) members, including three (3) from MCG and two (2) from MCE.
+Members may be directors or nondirectors provided a majority of the Committee are directors.
+A non-director member of the committee may vote on recommendations but may not vote on issues involving any delegated authority from either Board.
+Each Committee member shall be free of any relationship that would interfere with his or her exercise of independent judgment.
+All committee members shall be financially literate or become financially literate within the audit period after appointment, and at least one member shall have accounting or related financial management expertise.
+The Committee chair shall be appointed by the Joint Board Executive Committee (JBEC).
+Appointments shall be for a one (1) year term.
+In the event the appointing Board fails to provide notice of re-appointment, the Committee members shall be automatically re-appointed until or unless the JBEC provides notice of their removal or they resign.
+The JBEC may remove any Committee member, including the Chair, by providing written notice to the Secretaries of each Board of such removal, and the board that had appointed that committee member shall appoint a successor.
+To the extent that the Committee is delegated the authority of either or both of the MCG or MCE Boards, only the members of the Committee who are also directors of the respective board shall have the authority to vote on matters as to which authority has been granted.
+No member of the Committee may be a member of the Joint Finance Committee.
 The Committee shall review this Charter and its performance and recommend any changes to the boards every two years.